GeorgeNiece/moa-experiments/k8s-dashboard.md

 Then click the UPLOAD button.

 You've now adde a deployment named, `deployment-red` to the cluster.
-The deployment will create 10 pods using the continaer image, `reselbob/echocolor:v0.1`.
+The deployment will create 10 pods using the container image, `GeorgeNiece/echocolor:v0.1`.

 eselbob/echocolor:v0.1